sebhtml/novigrad/README.md

 - activate matrix with &mut argument
 - derive matrix with &mut argument
 - transpose with &mut argument
+- use 3 layers instead of 2 layers
 - make static embeddings work for megaman dataset
 - add an abstraction for loss
 - implement cross-entropy loss